How to Write a Query Letter to a Literary Agent

 How to Write a Query Letter

 If you've written a novel and you want to be traditionally published, then pursuing representation via a literary agent is going to be the best route for you to take.
 How do you get an Agent?
 While there are many ways to do this, a common approach is to send agents what is known as a query letter.
-A query letter is a short letter (no longer than 1 page) which gives an agent an idea of who you are, what you've written, and why they should represent you.
+A query letter is a short letter (no longer than one page) which gives an agent an idea of who you are, what you've written, and why they should represent you.

 Start your query letter off by introducing yourself to the agent.
 Include your name, as well as the title, genre and word count of your manuscript.
 It's also a good idea to include why you decided to query them.
 Also, be sure to query the right agent for your work.
 For instance, read up on what the agent typically represents and also read all agency guidelines before querying.
 This is to ensure you are giving yourself the best possible chance of being accepted.
 Don't query an agent with a manuscript for an adult thriller if they only represent young adult fiction.
 Choose agents to query that represent the type of work you've written!